ros2/design/articles/qos_deadline_liveliness_lifespan.md

 ### Liveliness

-This policy controls the mechanism and parameters used by the Service to ensure that particular entities on the network are still “alive.”
+This policy controls the mechanism and parameters used by the DDS Service to ensure that particular entities on the network are still “alive.”
 The liveliness can also affect the ownership of a particular instance, as determined by the OWNERSHIP QoS policy.

 This policy has several settings to support both data-objects that are updated periodically as well as those that are changed sporadically.
 It also allows customizing for different application requirements in terms of the kinds of failures that will be detected by the liveliness mechanism.

 The AUTOMATIC liveliness setting is most appropriate for applications that only need to detect failures at the process- level 27 , but not application-logic failures within a process.
-The Service takes responsibility for renewing the leases at the required rates and thus, as long as the local process where a DomainParticipant is running and the link connecting it to remote participants remains connected, the entities within the DomainParticipant will be considered alive.
+The DDS Service takes responsibility for renewing the leases at the required rates and thus, as long as the local process where a DomainParticipant is running and the link connecting it to remote participants remains connected, the entities within the DomainParticipant will be considered alive.
 This requires the lowest overhead.

 The MANUAL settings (MANUAL_BY_PARTICIPANT, MANUAL_BY_TOPIC), require the application on the publishing side to periodically assert the liveliness before the lease expires to indicate the corresponding Entity is still alive.
 The action can be explicit by calling the assert_liveliness operations, or implicit by writing some data.

 The two possible manual settings control the granularity at which the application must assert liveliness.
 • The setting MANUAL_BY_PARTICIPANT requires only that one Entity within the publisher is asserted to be alive to